BioPhoton/Reactive-Architecture-and-UX-Patterns_Angular/projects/combining-streams/src/lib/exercises/combineLatest/docs/combineLatest.exercise.md

 ## Exercise

-Use the properties `posts$` and `comments$` instead of `httpGetPosts` and `httpGetComments`.

-If you click the "add post" button you will notice the calculated blog posts don't emit anymore.
+Eliminate the HTTP requests from the `Component` by making use of the shared Observables `posts$` and `comments$`.
+Even though the data in our store gets updated properly, the `Component` won't be able to display the list of `BlogPost` anymore.

-This is because our new streams do not complete anymore, but forkJoin needs all included Observables to complete to emit a value.
+This is because `posts$` and `comments$` do not `complete`.
+Since `forkJoin` relies on its sources to complete, it won't emit any value.

-We need to replace `forkJoin` with an operator that allows to process the values of running Observables.
+We need to replace `forkJoin` with an operator that matches the new requirements.

-In this case `combineLatest` is a perfect match.
+`combineLatest` is perfectly suited for this case.
 Use it and see if the list of BlogPosts renders now.

+Try adding a new `Post` using the "Add Post" button. ??